hammad93/hurricane-agent/README.md

         }

 ## Quickstart
   - A **credentials.csv** is required for authentication of the SMTP server to send emails.
-This is stored in a secret gist.
-  - Copy the SSL certificates over to the docker directory for HTTPS

 1. Navigate to the `docker` directory in this repository
 2. Run the docker command, `sudo docker build --no-cache -t hurricane .` to install the deployment using docker.
 Optionally run `sudo docker builder prune`